devops-team-poc/revving-aws-cfn-ansible/ansible/README.md

-# Revving Infra deployment from CloudFomation and configuration from ansible.

-## Deployment using Cloudformation stack

-* newInfra template deploys the whole infrastructure from AWS VPC (network) to public and private subnets, security grops, ec2 instances and RDS DB.

-* elasticCacheDynamic template deploys the redis cluster for caching.

-## Ansible Configration for React JS and Django
+# Ansible Configration for React JS and Django
 This playbooks configures React JS apps as frontend and Django app as backend.

-### Front end Setup Steps
+## Front end Setup Steps

 * Configure Nginx server with Let's encrypt SSL.
 * Configure a separate user for code management.